Kimono My House: Cover artwork

 The original concept for the cover came from Ron Mael, who was inspired by a Japanese World War II propaganda photograph he had seen in an old wartime edition of Life magazine.
 The original image depicted two Japanese women in traditional dress disdainfully holding their noses with one hand while holding a photograph of British Prime Minister Winston Churchill.
-However, in place of the Churchill photo, Mael's homemade mockup substituted the cover of Sparks' previous album, A Woofer in Tweeter's Clothing (1973).
+However, in place of the Churchill photo, Mael's homemade mockup substituted the cover of Sparks' previous studio album, A Woofer in Tweeter's Clothing (1973).

-The final version of the front cover was executed by the same team who created the classic early covers for Sparks' labelmates Roxy Music—Island Records Marketing Director Tim Clark, photographer Karl Stoecker and stylist Nicholas de Ville.
+The final version of the front cover was executed by the same team who created the classic early covers for Sparks' labelmates Roxy Music—Island Records Marketing Director Tim Clark, photographer Karl Stoecker and stylist Nick de Ville.
 It is notable for having neither the name of the band nor the album title on it.

 The two women pictured, in kimono, were actresses Michi Hirota and Kuniko Okamura.
 They were members of Japan's Red Buddha Theatre headed by Stomu Yamashta, which was performing in London at the time.
 Interviewed in 2014, Hirota recalled:

 We were both actresses touring with a Japanese theatre company in Europe and the USA.
 My husband Joji Hirota was musical director.
 A record company (Island records) approached our director looking for Japanese women, and we were asked to do the modeling.
 I am the woman on the right (with a fan).

 We were not told much, they just let us move freely.
 We didn't know how to arrange our hair properly or how to fix our kimono.
 There was nobody to dress us.
 The session took 4 or 5 hours.
 It had such an impact, however I thought that I looked bit ugly.

-Asked if there were any other photos from the session, Hirota recalled:

-Yes, I kept one Polaroid photo in which I looked rather kawaii (cute in Japanese), which Karl dropped on the floor.
+Asked if there were any other photos from the session, Hirota recalled: "Yes, I kept one Polaroid photo in which I looked rather cute, which Karl dropped on the floor.
 Hope this is OK with him.
 I keep it in my personal photo album.

-In 1980, Michi Hirota (pictured right) would add vocals to David Bowie's "It's No Game".
+In 1980, Michi Hirota (pictured right) would add lead vocals to David Bowie's "It's No Game (No. 1)", the opening track on his fourteenth studio album Scary Monsters (and Super Creeps).

 The back cover includes the band name, the album title, list of songs and photos of the band members.
 The inner sleeve for the original vinyl record was printed with a full set of song lyrics on one side and a black and white photograph of the Mael brothers, framed in a spotlight, on the reverse.